samrajuadapt/mobile-ticket/README.md

 ## Cookie consent
 Mobile Ticket can be configured to add an interactive cookie permission popup to get the consent of the user before using any cookies.
 This can be enabled by `cookie_consent` attribute in the `config.json`.
 If it is `enabled`, then the user will be able to see a popup when landing the mobile ticket application.
 Cookie consent text has been stored in `cookie-LANG.html` which is stored in `locale/cookie-consent-files` directory.
 Browsers will pick the relevant message depending on the browser language.
 If `cookie_consent` is enabled, then cookies will be used only for google analytics after accepting the consent.

-## Branch shedule
+## Branch schedule
-Mobile Ticket can be works with Button Sheduler.
-To enable this service, relevent Button Shedule application and utt should be configured and also enable `branch_shedule` attribute in the `config.json`.
+Mobile Ticket can be works with Button Scheduler.
+To enable this service, relevent Button Schedule application and utt should be configured and also enable `branch_schedule` attribute in the `config.json`.